mothur/mothur.github.io/_wiki/The_effects_of_eutrophication_on_the_structure_of_bacterial_biofilms.md

 ![Heatmap of the OTUs from each eutrophication treatment at a distance of 0.03.
 Heatmap columns from left to right are 10x, 2X, 4X, 8X and Control](Mt_allsamp_12jun09_f.fn.0.03._log10.heatmap.jpg "Heatmap of the OTUs from each eutrophication treatment at a distance of 0.03.
-Heatmap columns from left to right are 10x, 2X, 4X, 8X and Control"){width="300"}
+Heatmap columns from left to right are 10x, 2X, 4X, 8X and Control")

 Additionally, two heatmaps were generated for further visualization of the OTU data from the various communities using the following commands: